matm/jQuery-File-Upload-Wiki/Browser-support.md

 * Safari 5+
 * Google Chrome

+Drag & Drop is not supported on the Windows version of Safari.
 IE and Opera have currently no support for drag & drop.

 ### Firefox 3.6